Breekpot/docs/bloqs/overview.rst

 We believe those improvements will have a big positive impact on scaling the Bloq ecosystem and foster innovation.

-See the section about :ref:`codemeetslaw` that discusses difficulties with a permissionless setup, which includes:
+See the section about :ref:`codemeetslaw` that discusses difficulties with a permissionless setup including:

 * updates to smart contract business logic in case of regulation changes
 * forks and bugs
 * protocol leadership